EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `cAllocationLAI_Friedlingstein1999`: Estimate the effect of light limitation on carbon allocation via leaf area index (LAI) based on Friedlingstein et al., 1999.
+- `cAllocationLAI_Friedlingstein1999`: Estimates the effect of light limitation on carbon allocation via LAI, based on Friedlingstein et al. (1999).

-- `cAllocationLAI_none`: sets the LAI effect on allocation to one (no effect)
+- `cAllocationLAI_none`: Sets the LAI effect on allocation to 1 (no effect).

 </details>